MaidLucy/blog-content/src/posts/2020-07-23_wireguard-part2.md

 This was probably due to my VDSL-speed upload of 40Mbit/s but downloading the files was not a problem.

 Also, what was quite funny was when I went from his house to my flat and looked at the server that was just receiving pings from his VPN.
-I always find that kinda stuff astonishing very astonishing.
+I always find that kinda stuff very astonishing.
 Packets traveling through two servers in two differnent datacenters and back to my home.
 Cheers.